newfound-systems/example-spring-RESTful-with-spring-boot/README.md

 * **Chetan Anand** - *Developer* - [NEWFOUND SYSTEMS http://www.newfound-systems.com]

 ## License
-This project is licensed under Free for All.
+This project is licensed under the Open Free for all License.

 ## Acknowledgments
 * Many Inspirations from http://websystique.com for their walk through of Spring related technologies and our big Gurus out in Stack OverFlow.
 Thanks